Global algebraic K-theory: A review of symmetric spectra

 \section{A review of symmetric spectra}

 Our global K-theory construction produces symmetric spectra.
 Hence we start by recalling the definition of symmetric spectra, due to Jeff Smith, and first published in the paper \cite{HSS} by Hovey, Shipley and Smith.
 Symmetric spectra were originally introduced as a convenient model for the non-equivariant stable homotopy category with a compatible smash product.
-More recently, Hausmann showed in \cite{hausmann:global_finite} that with respect to a finer notion of {\em global equivalence}, symmetric spectra also model global stable homotopy theory based on finite groups; we review the relevant definitions in this section.
+Later, Mandell \cite{mandell:equivariant symmetric} and Hausmann \cite{hausmann:G-symmetric} extended the work of Hovey, Shipley and Smith and introduced different symmetric spectrum models for genuine $G$-spectra, where $G$ is a finite group.
+Hausmann's model is particularly convenient for global purposes: he endows $G$-objects internal to symmetric spectra with a suitable equivariant stable model structure; hence non-equivariant symmetric spectra, endowed with trivial actions, model genuine $G$-homotopy types for all finite groups $G$.
+Hausmann subsequently showed in \cite{hausmann:global_finite} that with respect to a specific notion of {\em global equivalence}, symmetric spectra model global stable homotopy theory based on finite groups; we review the relevant definitions in this section.

 We work with symmetric spectra in spaces (as opposed to simplicial sets as in~\cite{HSS}), where we use the convention that a {\em space} is a compactly generated space in the sense of~\cite{mccord}, i.e., a $k$-space (also called {\em Kelley space}) that satisfies the weak Hausdorff condition.
 We write $\bT$ for the category of compactly generated spaces and continuous maps.
 Moreover, we use a slightly more invariant version of symmetric spectra, where the terms are indexed by finite sets (as opposed to natural numbers).
 So our definition below is not identical with the one given in~\cite{HSS}, but it defines an equivalent category.